chneau/serve/README.md

 # serve
 A VERY simple http server, WITH BASIC AUTH AS DEFAULT !
+Will setup an upload server and a static server.

 ### Install
 ```